sakaki-/gentoo-on-b3/README.md

 * An Excito B3 (obviously!).
 If it has an internal hard drive (i.e., it runs the standard Excito software), use the `genb3img.xz` image; if using a diskless chassis, use the `genb3disklessimg.xz` instead.
 * A PC to decompress the appropriate image and write it to the USB key (of course, you can also use your B3 for this, assuming it is currently running the standard Excito / Debian Squeeze system).
 This is most easily done on a Linux machine of some sort, but tools are also available for Windows (see [here](http://tukaani.org/xz/) and [here](http://sourceforge.net/projects/win32diskimager/), for example).
 In the instructions below I'm going to assume you're using Linux.

+> Incidentally, I also have an [Arch Linux](https://www.archlinux.org/) live USB for the B3, available [here](https://github.com/sakaki-/archlinux-on-b3).

 ## Downloading and Writing the Image

 On your Linux box, issue: